7 Reasons to Choose a Certified Financial Planner for Your Long Term and Retirement Financial Planning

 There are a lot of terms in the financial services business, and many of them overlap.
-So while you will hear terms like financial advisor, wealth manager, wealth advisor, investment manager, and financial planner,
+So while you will hear terms like financial advisor, wealth manager, wealth advisor, investment manager, and financial planning consultant,

 it is the ‘certified’ element that gives you at least one external criteria with which to verify that you are dealing with a professional.

-Pillar Wealth Management is owned by two financial planners, Hutch Ashoo and Christopher Snyder, and we serve high net worth and ultra-high net worth families and investors who have at least $5 million in liquid investable assets.
+Pillar Wealth Management is owned by two elite financial planning’s advisor, Hutch Ashoo and Christopher Snyder, and we serve high net worth and ultra-high net worth families and investors who have at least $5 million in liquid investable assets.

-If you have less than that, use this free resource anyway, because it will answer a lot of your questions about financial planners.
+If you have less than that, use this free resource anyway, because it will answer a lot of your questions about your personal financial planning.

 You will also find a treasure trove of insight in our free guide, The Ultimate Guide to Choosing the Best Financial Advisor, for Investors With $5 Million to $500 Million in Liquid Assets.